Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics: Numerical improvements

 To improve the analysis, in this section, we now consider, rather than the slow-roll, the full inflationary equations (\viz Eqs. \eqref{eq: H-n} and \eqref{eq: phi-n}):

-Solving the highly non-linear differential equation with identical initial condition $\phi_i = 5.8$, we now obtain the numerical solutions of the background variables such as the Hubble parameter and the slow-roll parameters along with:
+Solving the highly non-linear differential equation with identical initial condition $\phi_i = 5.8$ by using fourth-order Runge-Kutta (RK4) with adaptive step-size control, we now obtain the numerical solutions of the background variables such as the Hubble parameter and the slow-roll parameters along with:

-Thus, there is a significant improvement not only in the numerical solution of the background variables but also in $H_{\rm end},$ $\rho_{\rm end},$ and $N_{\rm end}.$ These improvements directly impact the reheating analysis in two ways.
+Thus, the numerical treatment shifts the end of inflation by $\Delta N_{\rm end} \simeq 1.6$, which directly propagates into the reheating analysis.
+These improvements directly impact the reheating analysis in two ways.
 The first is the direct influence of $\rho_{\rm end}$ in Eq. \eqref{eq: re_duration_final}.
 The second, and more crucial, impact is the significant improvement in $\Delta N_{\rm end} = \Delta N_k \sim 1.5,$ which in turn enhances the accuracy of the background variables.
-For example, in the case of leading order approximations, $\{\epsilon_1, \epsilon_2\} \simeq \{0.0003, 0.040\}$ for $N_k = 50,$ whereas, numerically we obtain these values as $\{\epsilon_1, \epsilon_2\} \simeq \{0.00027, 0.038\},$ and thus $\Delta n_s \simeq 2 \times 10^{-3},$ as also discussed in Ref. \cite{Kaur:2023wos}~\footnote{Please note that, for a multi-parameter model, numerical evaluation for the entire range of the parameters can be challenging.
+For example, in the case of leading-order approximations, $\{\epsilon_1, \epsilon_2\} \simeq \{0.0003, 0.040\}$ for $N_k = 50,$ whereas, numerically we obtain these values as $\{\epsilon_1, \epsilon_2\} \simeq \{0.00027, 0.038\},$ leading to a representative shift of $\Delta n_s \simeq 2 \times 10^{-3}$ around $N_k \simeq 50,$ as also discussed in Ref. \cite{Kaur:2023wos}~\footnote{Please note that, for a multi-parameter model, numerical evaluation for the entire range of the parameters can be challenging.
 In that case, one can rely upon a semi-analytical solution presented in Ref. \cite{Kaur:2023wos}, where analytically obtained solutions are nearly comparable to the numerical solutions.}.